adetante/explorer-besu-plugin/README.md

 * `loginUrl` is the login endpoint.
  When using [Besu default username/password authentication](https://besu.hyperledger.org/en/stable/HowTo/Interact/APIs/Authentication/#username-and-password-authentication), this URL is the JSON-RPC HTTP url with `/login` suffix.
  If you use [Besu JWT public key authentication](https://besu.hyperledger.org/en/stable/HowTo/Interact/APIs/Authentication/#jwt-public-key-authentication), this URL can point to your own token distribution endpoint.
 Your login endpoint must accept `POST` requests with body `{ "username": "xxx", "password": "xxx" }` and return a JSON response with `{ "token": "xxx" }`

-* By default, the plugin will accept only authentication on HTTPS URL.
-If your login uses HTTP, you must explicitly add the option `"allowUnsecuredAuthentication": true` in the plugin configuration.

 Update the `plugin://aleth.io/eth-lite` configuration with the link to the new data adapter:
 ```